What is an ISA?

 Any money you invest in an ISA gains its tax-free status immediately so you start to reap the tax-free benefits right away.
 However, it's important to remember that after you use your full allowance for a tax year (whether this be the £15,000 maximum) you are unable to pay in any more funds.

-Despite this, you can transfer ISAs between providers, although it is vital that you do this by requesting an internal transfer rather than by simply withdrawing the money.
+Despite this, you can transfer tax free savings between providers, although it is vital that you do this by requesting an internal transfer rather than by simply withdrawing the money.

-As with previous years' allowances you are able to transfer funds held in a Cash ISA with one provider to an equivalent Cash ISA held by another provider, similarly with Investment ISAs.
+As with previous years' allowances you are able to transfer funds held in an ISA with one provider to an equivalent ISA held by another provider.

 Whether you decide to use your allowance wholly to invest in the stock market or prefer to have keep some available as cash, the only important thing is that you use as much of it as possible each tax year as ISA allowances don't roll over, so if you don't use them, you lose them.